 - 5.17.1 As recognition of the Sixth Form students' growing maturity and independence our dress code is based upon business principles.
-We believe that a business dress code promotes fairness and equality for both boys and girls in the Sixth Form, as well as giving them a more adult image that sets a positive image and good example to the rest of the school. - 5.17.2 Additionally, the school believes the dress code strikes a balance between some degree of individuality whilst recognising the importance of setting an example to the younger members of the school community, parents/carers and visitors to the school. - 5.17.3 Guidance on the Sixth Form Dress Code can be found in the Sixth Form & Leadership Centre Prospectus and Brochure.
-Additional guidance is provided by the Sixth Form Director, and all students are asked to sign an agreement indicating their understanding of and commitment to these expectations. - $5.17.4\ Specific\ guidance\ for\ Sixth\ Form\ students\ is\ business\ dress\ that\ includes:$
+We believe that a business dress code promotes fairness and equality for all in the Sixth Form, as well as giving them a more adult image that sets a positive image and good example to the rest of the school. - 5.17.2 Additionally, the school believes the dress code strikes a balance between some degree of individuality whilst recognising the importance of setting an example to the younger members of the school community, parents/carers and visitors to the school. - 5.17.3 Guidance on the Sixth Form Dress Code can be found in the Sixth Form & Leadership Centre Prospectus and Brochure.
+Additional guidance is provided by the Sixth Form Director, and all students are asked to sign an agreement indicating their understanding of and commitment to these expectations.